Quickstart

 2. The CLI will send your selected account information to the network.
 The network will then register your account as long as you have enough funds.

-Attempting to register the address: 5Dcps2RdXPQfiJBxxDnrF8iDzDHcnZC8rb5mcJ3xicqzhYbv
+Attempting to register the address: 5EFDfxft4oZYvjj35TWttFkkKZSHUDVnBRmp3eMQQcpt9zku

-Your address 5Dcps2RdXPQfiJBxxDnrF8iDzDHcnZC8rb5mcJ3xicqzhYbv has been successfully registered.
+Your address 5EFDfxft4oZYvjj35TWttFkkKZSHUDVnBRmp3eMQQcpt9zku has been successfully registered.

 3. Press Y to go back to the main menu.